eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 #### Not-working setup

 The cheeky app is started with the user _notallowed_.
-It has neither write nor read access to any shared memory segment.
+This user is not in any group that would allow him either read or write access to one of the shared memory segments.
 Hence, RouDi will print a warning in this case.

-Despite having no read access, subscribers can still be created.
-In this case no data will ever arrive.
+Despite having no read access, subscribers can still be created. <!-- @todo In this case no data will ever arrive.-->

 ```cpp
 iox::popo::Subscriber<RadarObject> subscriber({"Radar", "FrontLeft", "Object"});